• Home

 Step 4: Attach Tiles to Drawers

 Once our tiles were all dried and ready to go, it was time to attach them to the drawers.
-We didn’t want to nail them in because then we’d have a billion different nail holes to fill, so we just used some wood glue.
+We didn’t want to nail them in because then we’d have a billion different nail holes to fill.
+So, we just used some wood glue.
 We glued ’em on in a subway pattern and then clamped a board to the drawer while it dried to ensure they all stuck.
 As the tiles got wet with the glue, some of them started to bow, so clamping it down also kept that to a minimum.
-We let it all dry together for about 12 hours (just to be sure!) then removed the clamps, sanded down the edges, and that was all there was to it!
+We let it all dry together for about 12 hours (just to be sure!).
+Then, we removed the clamps, sanded down the edges, and that was all there was to it!

 Step 5: Add Drawer Pulls